1990 Bosnian municipal elections

 The municipal elections of Bosnia and Herzegovina in 1990 were won by several parties.
-In most municipalities they organized governments in coalitions, or independently if they had a large majority.

 In most municipalities with either a relative or absolute Bosniak majority, Party of Democratic Action (SDA) won a majority of the vote and the right to choose the mayor.

 In most municipalities with either a relative or absolute Serbian majority, Serbian Democratic Party (SDS) won a majority of the vote and the right to choose the mayor.
-SDS also won elections in Doboj and Vogošća (a Bosniak relative majority).
+SDS also won elections in Doboj and Vogošća (which were Bosniak relative majorities).

 In most municipalities with either a relative or absolute Croatian majority, Croatian Democratic Union of Bosnia and Herzegovina (HDZ) won a majority of the vote and the right to choose the mayor.
 Only in Vareš—a municipality with a relative Croatian majority—did HDZ not win a majority of votes.
-HDZ also won elections in Bugojno, Fojnica, Jajce, Žepče, Stolac and Mostar (a Bosniak relative majority) and Modriča and Derventa and Kotor Varoš (a Serbian relative majority).
+HDZ also won elections in Bugojno, Fojnica, Jajce, Žepče, Stolac and Mostar (Bosniak relative majorities) and Modriča and Derventa and Kotor Varoš (Serbian relative majorities).

 Nationally, Fikret Abdić gained the most votes to become the President.
 He never assumed the presidency however, leaving it to Alija Izetbegović.

 Results of the 1990 elections in Bosnian municipalities.
 Red are municipalities in which SDS won most votes, green for SDA, blue for HDZ and pink are those where none of the nationalistic parties achieved the right to choose a mayor.
 Beige are unknown.